Die Konsequenz

-Die Konsequenz (The Consequence) is a 1977 West German made for television film directed by Wolfgang Petersen.
-The screenplay is an adaptation of the 1975 autobiographical novel of the same name by Alexander Ziegler.
+Die Konsequenz (The Consequence) is a 1977 West German made for television film directed and co-written by Wolfgang Petersen, starring Jürgen Prochnow and Ernst Hannawald.
+The screenplay is an adaptation of the 1975 autobiographical novel of the same name by Alexander Ziegler, who also co-wrote with Petersen.
 The film premiered on ARD on 8 November 1977.

 Plot

-Gay actor Martin Kurath (Jürgen Prochnow) who is in prison develops a friendship with Thomas Manzoni (Ernst Hannawald), the 15-year-old son of the prison warden (Lüönd).
-The two fall in love and they both yearn for Kurath's release.
+Gay actor Martin Kurath is serving a prison sentence when he develops a friendship with Thomas Manzoni, the 16-year-old son of a prison guard.
+The two fall in love and yearn for Kurath's release.
 This triggers intense indignation in their surroundings.
-After Kurath is released a year later, Thomas, accompanied by Kurath, tells his parents he is a homosexual.
-His father tells him to leave and never return.
+After Kurath is released a year later, Thomas tells his parents he is a homosexual and is disowned by his father.
 Kurath and Thomas move in together and Thomas enrolls in school.
-Thomas' father, however, then has him arrested and condemned to a brutal reformatory.
+Thomas' father, however, has him arrested and committed to a brutal reformatory.
 Kurath obtains a fake passport and poses as a psychology doctoral candidate and helps Thomas escape with him to Germany.
 They are betrayed by a German homosexual friend of Kurath's who insists, in Kurath's absence, that Thomas become his lover in order to obtain a German residency permit.
 Thomas does so, but then refuses to sleep with the betrayer, is kicked out and prostitutes himself.
 Broken by these experiences, he voluntarily returns to the reformatory.
-When he reaches 21 and is released, he is so psychologically damaged that, despite reunion with Kurath, he attempts suicide and is committed to a psychiatric hospital.
-He escapes and the film ends with a TV announcement that the police are looking for him and that the public should, if approaching him, treat him gently, as he is very depressed and confused.
+When he comes of age and is released, he is so psychologically damaged that, despite a reunion with Kurath, he attempts suicide and is committed to a psychiatric hospital.
+He escapes and the film ends with a TV announcement that the police are looking for him and that members of the public should, if approaching him, treat him gently, as he is very depressed and confused.

 Literary original

 The novel Die Konsequenz, which reads like the diary of Martin Kurath, is set in 1974.
-The Swiss Alexander Ziegler processed his personal experiences in the book.
+Swiss author Alexander Ziegler processed his personal experiences in the book.
 He himself served two and a half years in prison for "seducing an innocent underaged person to unnatural sexual acts".

 Film production

 Alexander Ziegler contributed personally in the collaboration of Bernd Eichinger's 1977 adaptation of the novel and with the director Wolfgang Petersen.
 Die Konsequenz was made-for-television and filmed in black and white on 16 mm film.
-The soundtrack is composed by Nils Sustrate.
+The soundtrack was composed by Nils Sustrate.

 In March 2008, the film was released on DVD as part of a complete works edition of director Wolfgang Petersen's films (size: 22 DVDs).